blamson/fire-emblem-app/markdown_files/true_hit_explanation_pt2.md

 So we add the two rolls together, divide them by 2 and see if that is lower than the displayed hit rate.

 So, if we were to look at $z=0$ where the displayed hit is 0 what we'd get is $P\left(\frac{X+Y}{2} < 0 \right)$ which isn't possible.
 The lowest value we can get *is* 0.
 We can't go below it.
+That's also why there isn't a 199 or 200 on the pmf plot earlier.
+The dice max out at 99, so you can't get $99 + 100 = 199$ or $100 + 100 = 200$.
+Since you can't possibly get to those values,
+a displayed hit above $199/2 = 99.5$ is guaranteed.

 ### Addressing that division